The Supreme Court’s suddenly blockbuster term

 All these cases only add to what was already a substantial, albeit lower-profile, Supreme Court docket.

-In a follow-up to a landmark gun rights ruling in 2022, the justices will decide if laws barring domestic abusers from possessing firearms are unconstitutional.
+In a follow-up to a landmark gun-rights ruling in 2022, the justices will decide if laws barring domestic abusers from possessing firearms are unconstitutional.
 The high court will also decide if the federal government can no longer tax certain “unrealized” income.
-That decision could have consequences for other sections of the U.S. tax code, as well as for the $340 billion the specific tax at issue is projected to raise over the next decade.
+That decision could have consequences for other sections of the U.S. tax code, as well as for the $340 billion that the specific tax at issue is projected to raise over the next decade.

 Finally, the justices could also overturn the Chevron doctrine.
 The 40-year-old precedent, which holds that federal courts must defer to an agency’s interpretation of ambiguous laws, plays a major role in the regulatory process.
 But conservatives have long argued that Chevron gives federal agencies too much unchecked authority, and several justices have openly criticized the doctrine.